Local churches (affiliation): Developments after 1949

 The Denunciation Movement that began in 1951 after China entered the Korean War aimed at severing Christian groups in China from foreign influence, including expelling all foreign missionaries.
 As a side effect of the disbanding of mission churches, the local churches experienced "a spectacular rise in membership."
 The Denunciation Movement turned to leading Chinese Christians who would not join the Three-Self Reform Movement.
 Nee, who managed his family's pharmaceutical company, was imprisoned in 1952 during the Five-Anti Campaign and died in a labor camp 20 years later.
 Meanwhile, the work in Taiwan led by Witness Lee had grown to more than 20,000 members in 65 churches.
 Witness Lee visited the United States in 1958 and moved there in 1962, settling first in Los Angeles.
-Today, there are 250 local churches in the United States with approximately 30,000 members, and local churches can be found on all six inhabited continents.
+In 2018, there were 250 local churches in the United States with approximately 30,000 members, and local churches can be found on all six inhabited continents.

+In the early 1980s, the Chinese government designated Lee’s group of local churches with the name ‘Shouters’ and banned the group in 1983; the local churches which did not follow Lee were not banned.
+Lee also used the name of ‘the Assembly’ for his group.

+Lee’s work in the USA was not welcomed by all local Christian groups and was seen in some quarters (including the Christian Research Institute and Spiritual Counterfeits Project) as being unorthodox or cult-like, leading to several court cases.